mhummel-artiso/lecture-calendar/README.md

 ./config/<container-name>/
 ```

-> In the [docker-compose.yml](./docker-compose.yml) the containers are defined and in the [docker-compose.override.yml](./docker-compose.override.yml) the containers be configured
+> In the [docker-compose.yml](./docker-compose.yml) the containers are defined and in the [docker-compose.override.yml](./docker-compose.override.yml) the containers are configured.

 ### Database Dump